Alex Sorgente

-Alessandro "Alex" Sorgente (born November 26, 1997) is an American-born Italian park skateboarder.
-He participated at the 2016 World Skateboarding Championship, being awarded the gold medal in the park event.
-Sorgente was set to participate at the 2020 Summer Olympics in the skateboarding competition, but had a sprained ankle.
-Sorgente also participated at the X Games.
+Alessandro "Alex" Sorgente (born November 26, 1997) is an American-Italian park skateboarder.
+He competed at the 2016 World Skateboarding Championship, winning the gold medal in the park event.
+He also competed at the X Games.

+Sorgente was set to compete at the 2020 Summer Olympics in the skateboarding competition, but had a sprained ankle.
+He competed in the men's park event at the 2024 Summer Olympics.